 The wait for mobile coverage in rural communities may finally be over

-The four main Mobile Operators have reached agreement on how to solve the scandal of poor rural mobile coverage.
-Although the various announcements make it clear that a gold-plated commercial deal has not been settled yet.
+The four main Mobile Operators have reached an agreement on how to solve the scandal of poor rural mobile coverage.
+Although, the various announcements make it clear that a gold-plated commercial deal has not been settled yet.

 We have been encouraging this approach on how to release the brakes and connect the communities on rural coverage for a while now – we’ve even proposed what an effective solution to the problem could look like.

 Let’s hope it’s not a box-ticking exercise – but the start of some creative negotiation.
 And that the government remains open to different approaches – and possibly better solutions.

 In this insight guide on rural mobile coverage we explore:

 Whether there needs to be further consideration needed on the October SRN proposal by the four operators

 Why the New Zealand SRN model has been successful